-Clinical supervisors are responsible for mentoring student clinicians in individual meetings and through group staffings.
+- Clinical faculty supervisors are responsible for mentoring student clinicians in individual meetings and through group meetings.
 Clinical supervisors work with student clinicians in all aspects of intervention and assessment planning, implementation of teaching strategies, documentation, and professional and ethical interactions with clients and clients' families.
 Clinical supervisors are responsible for determining grades for clinical practicum and internship experiences for their supervisees, they assist in creating the master clinic schedule, and participate in other day to day operations of the Center.

-Supervisors interact regularly with clients and clients' families and enforce and communicate Center policies.
+Supervisors interact regularly with clients and clients' families and enforce and communicate Center policies. - Clinical faculty are required to have both a current state (IL) license, as well as their Certificate of Clinical Competence (CCCs) from The American Speech-Language-Hearing Association (ASHA).
+Clinical faculty are also required to meet ASHA's continuing education requirements for providing clinical supervision.